LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \subsection{Operational Carbon Model}

-Using the FLOP count ($\mathit{TFLOP}$) associated with the LLM processing, the hardware efficiency ($\mathit{eff}$), and the number of computing devices ($n_{dev}$), we can determine the execution time of a device through Equation~\ref{e:ml_device_time}, where $\mathit{FLOP}_{\mathit{peak}}$ stands for the peak throughput of the computing device.
+By using the FLOP count ($\mathit{TFLOP}$), the hardware efficiency ($\mathit{eff}$), and the computing device number ($n_{dev}$), we can determine the execution time of a device through Equation~\ref{e:ml_device_time}, where $\mathit{FLOP}_{\mathit{peak}}$ represents the device peak throughput.
 The total energy ($\mathit{energy}_{\mathit{hard}}$) consumed by all hardware units can be calculated using Equation~\ref{e:ml_energy_hard}, where $P_i$ denotes the peak power of hardware unit $i$; $\mathit{eff}_i$ represents the hardware efficiency of hardware unit $i$; $n_i$ indicates the count of hardware unit $i$; and $t_i$ means the execution time of hardware unit $i$.
-The hardware units in Equation~\ref{e:ml_energy_hard} include CPUs, LLM computing devices, memories, SSDs and the other components.
-For hardware units like SSDs or network interfaces, the power consumption parameter $P_i$ in the equation is typically expressed in Watts per TB, while the data storage or transfer capacity $n_i$ is expressed in TB.\\
+Hardware units encompass a range of components, including CPUs, LLM computing devices, memories, SSDs, and others.\\

 \textbf{PUE}.
-Power Usage Effectiveness (PUE)~\citep{Henderson:JMLR2020} serves as the industry standard metric for assessing the energy efficiency of a data center.
+Power Usage Effectiveness (PUE)~\citep{Henderson:JMLR2020} serves as the industry standard metric for evaluating a data center's energy efficiency.
 It is defined as the ratio of the total energy consumption of the data center, including all auxiliary components like cooling, to the energy consumed solely by the computing hardware within the data center.
-The operational energy ($\mathit{energy}_{\mathit{oper}}$) associated with the LLM processing can be calculated using Equation~\ref{e:ml_energy_oper}, where $\mathit{energy}_{\mathit{hard}}$ denotes the energy used by the computing hardware within a data center, and $\mathit{PUE}$ indicates the PUE of the specific data center.\\
+The operational energy ($\mathit{energy}_{\mathit{oper}}$) associated with LLM processing can be calculated using Equation~\ref{e:ml_energy_oper}, where $\mathit{energy}_{\mathit{hard}}$ denotes the energy used by the computing hardware within a data center, and $\mathit{PUE}$ indicates the PUE of the specific data center.\\